- Golfer Benefits

 This new program will make it much easier for you to become a part of Mass Golf and take advantage of the many benefits associated with Mass Golf and our Member Club base.

-If you are a new golfer who has never had a GHIN # before, you can select a club from a drop-down menu.
+If you are a new golfer who has never had a GHIN # before, you can select a club from the search map.
 Upon completion of the transaction, you will be assigned a GHIN # and you can start posting scores.
-Once you have posted five adjusted gross scores, the system will calculate your personal handicap index.
-You will also be able to immediately utilize your personal My Mass Golf Home online portal, download Mass Golf Mobile, begin receiving your e-revision emails and much more!
+Once you have posted 54-holes, the system will calculate your personal handicap index.
+You will also be able to begin receiving your e-revision emails and much more!

 If you have an inactive GHIN # or a GHIN # with a non-participating club (for instance, a private facility), you can easily expand your golf network by connecting your existing GHIN # with another Member Club.
-During the new golfer process, you simply need to find your account by inputting your name and email.
-Click on your account and then you will be able to find a new club in your area.
+During the new golfer process, you simply need to find your account by inputting your GHIN number and you will be able to find a new club in your area.
 Once the transaction has been completed, your GHIN # will be active at your current club and your new club.

-Existing Golfers – If you currently have a GHIN # with a Member Club that is participating in Members Now!, you can now easily renew your GHIN# for the upcoming season via the Mass Golf web site.
-In order to renew, you will have to be logged into your My Mass Golf Home.
-If your club is currently allowing renewals to be processed through Members Now! program, you will see a red “Renew” link next to the club under the “My Memberships” section.
+Existing Golfers – If you currently have a GHIN # with a Member Club that is participating in Members Now!, you can now easily renew your GHIN# for the upcoming season via the Mass Golf web site Join/Renew tab.

 Your handicap fairly accurately reflects your current form because you must record your score every time you go out.
 It is so easy to post scores these days – you can do at the club or online via a computer or mobile device – and the program does all the work and updates your handicap.